Ucluelet: Demographics

 Very important in local society is the presence of the Yuułuʔiłʔatḥ people ("people of the safe landing place" or "people of the safe harbour" in Nuu-chah-nulth), whose government is the Yuułuʔiłʔatḥ Government.
-Their government is located in Hitacu, which is located 15 km from the town of Ucluelet.
+Their government is located in Hitacu, which is located 15 km from the town of Ucluelet by road but just 1 km across the bay.

 Both Ucluelet and nearby Tofino have become target sites for the construction of resorts, restaurants and adventure tourism centres.
 Although the local population has historically been based on fishing and logging, increasing numbers of seasonal residents pass through both communities to work in the tourism and hospitality industry.